Do two-door cars cost more to insure?

 Car insurance companies use statistics as their baseline for insurance rates on different car makes and models.

-Since two-door cars are viewed as typically more sporty and driven by higher risk drivers, they generally have higher baseline rates.
+Since two-door cars are viewed as typically more stylish sports cars and driven by higher-risk drivers, they generally have higher baseline rates.
+Body styles and the cost to repair both cosmetic damages, as well as the expense of repairing a more powerful engine will have an effect on premium considerations.
 There are some variables to consider, though:

 - Vehicle characteristics